pjvds/born2code.net/_posts/2013-11-20-awesome-wm-and-full-screen-videos.md

 ![awesome fullscreen video]({{ 'awesomewm-and-full-screen-video/awesome-fullscreen.png' | asset_url }})

 New instances will be floating fullscreen and get focus.
 Just press `ESC` to exit them.

+_ps: The video is: [Everything I Know About Fast Databases I Learned at the Dog Track](http://vimeo.com/63690418)._